arleigh418/Base-On-Relation-Method-Extract-News-DA-RNN-Model-For-Stock-Prediction--Pytorch/README.md

 This model based on:  https://github.com/Zhenye-Na/DA-RNN

+We use FASTTEXT to deal with news data , you can reference this   : https://github.com/arleigh418/Word-Embedding-With-Gensim

 We use the 'ta' package to count technical analysis in our data,please reference here: https://github.com/bukosabino/ta